-The total expenses paid to or on behalf of the Governors during the year was £517; 1 governor (2018: £1,858; 1 governor).
+The total expenses paid to or on behalf of the Governors during the year was £nil (2020: £517; 1 governor).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.

-As stated in Note 6, In the year ended the 31st July 2019, the Principal and Chief Executive also worked for Loreto College for 60% of his working time.
+As stated in Note 6, in the year ended the 31st July 2020, the Principal and Chief Executive also worked for Loreto College for 60% of his working time.
+The Principal was paid by each college for the time worked by him and there were no other charges in relation to his duties between the colleges

-No Governor has received any remuneration or waived payments from the College during the year (2018: None).
+No Governor has received any remuneration or waived payments from the College during the year (2020: None).